 - 5g of sugar will give the pizza dough a nice brown color (You can use 5 grams of honey instead).

-The ingredients for both types of dough are pretty much the same, so you won’t have to go through the trouble of buying separate ingredients for Calzones.
+The ingredients for both types of dough are pretty much the same, so you won’t have to go through the trouble of buying separate ingredients for calzones.
 The same goes with the dough kneading and proofing method, which begins the poolish making.
 Here is what you need to do to make calzone or pizza dough.

 Step-1 Prepare the poolish.